 PCHC staff routinely provide training on breast health and wellness throughout the Southeastern Region of Pennsylvania.
 An informational Breast Health and Wellness Brochure has been developed to increase information available in the Southeastern Region.

-In 2008, the Cancer Prevalence Survey Project was initiated to determine the prevalence of cancer among individuals diagnosed with ID in the Southeast Pennsylvania in an effort to enhance access to quality health care and support services.
-PCHC currently collaborates with the American Cancer Society to outreach to people within the ID community to increase access to services available to people who have cancer.
+In 2008, the Cancer Prevalence Survey Project was initiated to determine the prevalence of cancer among individuals diagnosed with ID/A in the Southeast Pennsylvania in an effort to enhance access to quality health care and support services.
+PCHC currently collaborates with the American Cancer Society to outreach to people within the ID/A community to increase access to services available to people who have cancer.
 In addition, with the assistance of the American Cancer Society, PCHC created a Cancer Support Notification Form to help us identify those individuals who may be in need of guidance and support.

 PCHC staff are available to make presentations at hospitals throughout the region as requested.

 PCHC staff have conducted Diabetes training for nurses in the Southeastern Region of Pennsylvania and addressed Diabetes issues in the quarterly Health Care Alert.
-PCHC also collaborates with the Diabetes Education Department at Pennsylvania Hospital (staff and graduate students) to educate individuals with an Intellectual Disability (ID) and their support teams on how to best control Diabetes.
+PCHC also collaborates with the Diabetes Education Department at Pennsylvania Hospital (staff and graduate students) to educate individuals with an Intellectual Disability and/or Autism (ID/A) and their support teams on how to best control Diabetes.
 Efforts include the development of educational materials focused on understanding Diabetes, complications, best practices and treatment.

 PCHC has been awarded a grant by the Pennsylvania Developmental Disabilities Council to lead the statewide coalition of Health Care Quality Units (HCQUs) in identifying and addressing issues faced by individuals with dual diagnosis.
 Grant efforts will focus on compiling best practices, identifying promising models of support, developing tools to assist in diagnostic work and creating a curriculum for training behavioral health staff.